zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Armand is asking Suzanne if she knew before she bou ght it “that this nightstand required assembly.”
 “Assembly” (assembly) is the no un form of the verb “to assemble” (assemble).
 “To assemble” means to put so mething together – to take individual pieces and to put them together to make something else.
 Nowadays it’s popular for some stores to sell furniture (thi ngs you put in your house such as tables, chairs, and perhaps nightstands) “unassembl ed” – that is, they’re not put together.
 You have to basically build or put the pi ece of furniture together yourself.

 One popular store here in the U.S. and in many othe r countries is IKEA, a Swedish company.
 You can buy furniture, but usually  you have to assemble it yourself.
 And boy, if you’ve ever assembled somethi ng from IKEA, you know it’s not as easy as it looks.
 It’s not as easy as it app ears.
-Anyway, Armand is not very happy, I think, with Suzanne, because he has t o assemble this nightstand.
+Anyway, Armand is not very happy, I think, with Suzanne, because he has to assemble this nightstand.

 Suzanne says, “The box said” (the cardboard contain er that it came in is called a box) “that it required simple assembly.”
 “Simple as sembly” would be not very complicated – maybe three or four pieces, say.
 She continues, “I guess what’s simple to them isn’t simple to us.”
 The company thi nks it’s simple, but you don’t think it’s simple.
 Armand says, “You can say that a gain.”
 That expression “You can say that again” is when someone says something that you agree with and you want to emphasize that you really agree with th at person.

 Armand says, “These instructions aren’t in English.
 There are no diagrams showing how the parts fit together, and we seem to be missing parts.”
-So, the instructions – the information that tells you how t o assemble the furniture – aren’t in English for this particular nightstand, accordin g to Armand.
+So, the instructions – the information that tells you how to assemble the furniture – aren’t in English for this particular nightstand, accordin g to Armand.
 He also says there are “no diagrams showing how the parts fit together .”
 A “diagram” (diagram) is a

 drawing that shows you how something works or how s omething should be put together.